Mahmoud-ghareeb/transformer-implementation/README.md

 # transformer-implementation
-Implementing a transformer from scratch as proposed in paper 'Attention is all you need'
+Implementing a transformer from scratch with TensorFlow as proposed in the paper 'Attention is all you need'